 The bacteria that cause gum disease can make its way into your bloodstream and lead to a heart attack or stroke.
 If you already have heart disease, you can protect yourself by going to visit one of our dentists every six months for routine examinations and cleanings.

-Having gum disease can also cause bad breath, so if you want to prevent cavities, bad breath, or other complications, have your teeth cleaned regularly by our dentists at Summit Woods Family Dental Care in Jackson, MI.
+Having gum disease can also cause bad breath, so if you want to prevent cavities, bad breath, or other complications, have your teeth cleaned regularly by our emergency dentist near you at Summit Woods Family Dental Care in Jackson, MI.